funkygao/gafka/README.md

        __/ |
       |___/

-A full ecosystem that is built around kafka powered by golang.
+A full ecosystem for kafka/redis/PubSub/ElasticSearch/Zookeeper/haproxy.

 Hope it can help you.